imagej/imagej.github.io/_pages/plugins/action-bar.md

 This plugin extends ImageJ's graphical user interface.
 Its purpose is to provide one or many easy to use button bar(s).
 This type of bars is called 'ActionBar'.
 It will be a good place to install frequently used items like macros, built-in commands, or user plugins.

-{% include notice icon="info" content="Find the latest ActionBar plus documentation <a href="https://doi.org/10.6084/m9.figshare.3397603">here</a>" %}
+{% include notice icon="info" content='Find the latest ActionBar plus documentation <a href="https://doi.org/10.6084/m9.figshare.3397603">here</a>' %}

 ## Authors